ch9nuk9/wbfm/DLC_for_WBFM/gui/README.md

 1. Red data - Raw mscarlet layer
 2. Green data - Raw gcamp layer
 3. Neuron IDs - Numbers displayed on top of the neurons
 4. Colored segmentation - Segmentation as colored by tracks.
-This is a subset of the next layer
+This is a subset of the next layer (Raw segmentation)
 5. Raw segmentation - Original segmentation, before tracking.
 Note that this layer can be interactive

 #### Detailed level - Single neuron